Cherreads

 The city below was dying.

-Not metaphorically.
 Actually dying.
 The street twenty stories down was cratered, cars overturned like a child's toys, civilians running in organized panic while emergency responders tried to maintain some semblance of order.

 And in the middle of it all, standing over a fallen titan, was Wonder Woman.